charleshepner/CompassClientInstaller/README.md

   * Resources folder contains files deployed by the installer
 * Open Compass Pilot.nsi and set the PROJECT_DIR at the top to the folder you checked out the code into
 * You should be able to compile the installer at this point!

+Developer notes:

+* 64-bit detection is from the built in header x64.nsh
+	${If} ${RunningX64}
+* OS version detection is from the built in header WinVer.nsh
+	${If} ${IsWinXP}
+	${If} ${IsWin7}
+* LogicLib header is being used for conditionals and loops with a custom macro for file and directory testing
+	${If} ${FileExists} "C:\mysamplefile.txt"

+	${Else}

+	${EndIf}
+* .NET version detection from a third-party header DotNetChecker.nsh provising download and install of the required version.
+I made some custom changes to the DotNetChecker.nsh file to prevent the user from continuing with the install if they canceled out of the dialog prompted them to install .NET.
+	!insertmacro CheckNetFramework 40Full
+* A macro is being used to create Internet shortcuts !insertmacro CreateInternetShortcut "path_to_new_shortcut" "URL" "path_to_icon" "0"